makrai/notes/rogers2002-bertology.md

 * Other techniques include
   * decomposing BERT’s embedding matrix into smaller matrices (Lan+ 2019) and
   * progressive model replacing (Xu+ 2020)

+## 6.3 Pruning and model analysis

+# 7 Directions for further research

+## Benchmarks that require verbal reasoning

+* BERT  was shown to rely on shallow heuristics in
+  * natural language inference (McCoy+ 2019b; Zellers+ 2019; Jin+ 2020),
+  * reading comprehension (Si+ 19a; Rogers+ ; Sugawara+ ; Si+ 19b; Yogatama+ 19)
+  * argument reasoning comprehension (Niven and Kao, 19), and
+  * text classification (Jin+ 2020).
+* Such heuristics can even be used to reconstruct a non-publicly-available model (Krishna+ 2020): there is a shortcut in the data
+* devel of harder datasets should be as valued as modeling work

+## Benchmarks for the full range of linguistic competence

+* A step in this direction is the "Checklist" behavioral testing (Ribeiro+ 2020) the best paper at ACL 2020.
+Ideally, such tests would
+  * measure not only errors, but also sensitivity (Ettinger, 2019).

+## Developing methods to "teach" reasoning.

+* they often fail if any reasoning needs to be performed on top of the facts (Talmor+ 2019, see also subsection 3.3).
+For instance,
+* Richardson+ (2020) propose a method to "teach" BERT quantification, conditionals, comparatives, and boolean coordination.

+## Learning what happens at inference time.

+* discovering what knowledge actually gets used.
+Several promising directions
+  * "amnesic probing" (Elazar+ 2020),
+  * identifying features important for prediction for a given task (Arkhangelskaia and Dutta, 2019), and
+  * pruning the model to remove the nonimportant components (Voita+ 2019b; Michel+ 2019; Prasanna+ 2020)

 # 8 Multilingual BERT